iliocatallo/mire/README.md

 #### `Generic.of`

 Creates a generic function starting from a function.
 The new generic function has the same name and length as the input function.
-In other words, `Generic.of` promotes a function to a generic function in the same way `Array.of` promotes a single value to an array.
+In other words, `Generic.of` promotes a function to a generic function in the same way that `Array.of` promotes a single value to an array.

 ```javascript
 const Generic = require('mire');